Your Community Council

 Our Facebook page (see below) is being used as a key communication channel.
 It would be great to hear from you in the comments section on our posts.
 Please share with your networks and encourage them to follow the page.

-We are involved in a wide range of issues, including planning, transport, environment, community safety, the airport etc. We meet council officials regularly to take forward these issues on behalf of the community.
+We are involved in a wide range of issues, including planning, roads, transport, environment, community safety, the Airport, etc. We meet Council officials regularly to take forward these issues on behalf of the community.

 Stretching along the River Almond, the area has significant historic reminders of the past.